guiyep/react-lightning-context/README.md

 ## API Documentation

-You can check the full library documentation in [here](https://gentle-melba-9db8e9.netlify.app/#/)!!!!.
+You can check the full library documentation [here](https://gentle-melba-9db8e9.netlify.app/#/)!!!!.

 ## How to use it with an easy example